-Grant Writing
+Grant writing

 A grant is one of the ways the government funds your ideas and projects to provide public services and stimulate the economy.
 According to Charity Navigator, $50 billion is awarded through foundations and corporate grants every year.
-Grants support critical recovery initiatives, innovative research, and many other programs listed in the Catalog of Federal Domestic Assistance (CFDA).
+Federal grants can support critical recovery initiatives, innovative research, and many other programs listed in the Catalog of Federal Domestic Assistance (CFDA).
 Though they do require preparation, grants allow many people to pursue projects they wouldn’t have had the chance to pursue otherwise.

 Meet the instructor